Why some employee forums fail (and how to change that)

 An aligned, informed committee of employee representatives can be a powerful force for good within your organisation.
 The benefits can be huge when it all works well, you’ll see improved communications, employee relations, relationships, decision making, collaboration etc. All it often takes to get it working well is a little time spent getting the paperwork together, training your representatives and communicating with managers about the value you place on having a successful forum.

-If this is outside your skill set, resourcing abilities or even perhaps outside your comfort zone then please do get in touch.
-Jaluch can support not just with effective training for representatives but also supporting with representative elections, drafting constitutions, resolving employee representative fall outs and working with/educating managers to ensure the value is understood.
+If this is outside your skill set, resourcing abilities or even perhaps outside your comfort zone, then please do get in touch.
+Jaluch can support not just with effective training for representatives but also coaching for Chairs and Co-Chairs, supporting with representative elections, drafting constitutions, resolving employee representative fallouts and working with/educating managers to ensure the value is understood.

 Leave a Reply